 First let's start with a simple fact, there's no component that can fail to cause a bad odour from inside a washer.
 Sorry, but it's not a fault with the machine and it will undoubtedly be from some form of external source and in this article we will explain what causes the problem, how to solve it and how to avoid bad smells from your washing machine.

-The major factors that can cause the problem are explained here and you should read this article thoroughly and check as much as you can before calling any service department.
-If you have a smelly washing machine please read this article in full as it will help you solve the problem and not have it again.
+The major factors that can cause the problem are explained here and we ask that you please read this article thoroughly and check as much as you can before calling any service department.
+If you have a smelly washing machine please follow the instructions here in full and it should help you solve the problem and not have it again.

 It's also been brought to our attention that there are a number of people out there, along with some companies, that are giving staggeringly bad advice on how to deal with this problem, mostly to try to get you to buy some product like a washing machine cleaner, most of which are targeted at dealing with limescale, not odour issues.
 The advice given in this article is correct and we will explain how you can try to resolve the problem for free if you want or, use a commercial product that will solve the problem, properly.